-All staff will be alert to indicators of abuse (including peer on peer abuse) and will report any of the following to the Designated Safeguarding Lead immediately;
+All staff will be alert to indicators of abuse (including child-on-child abuse) and will report any of the following to the Designated Safeguarding Lead immediately;

-- any concern or suspicion that a child has sustained an injury outside what is reasonably attributable to normal play; - any concerning behaviours exhibited by children that may indicated that they have been harmed or are at risk of harm, including unusual changes in mood or behaviour, concerning use of language and/or concerning drawings or stories; - any significant changes in attendance or punctuality; - any significant changes in a child's presentation; - any indicators that a child may be experiencing peer on peer abuse;

-- any concerns relating to people who may pose a risk of harm to a child; and/or - any disclosures of abuse that children have made.
+- any concern or suspicion that a child has sustained an injury outside what is reasonably attributable to normal play; - any concerning behaviours exhibited by children that may indicated that they have been harmed or are at risk of harm, including unusual changes in mood or behaviour, concerning use of language and/or concerning drawings or stories; - any significant changes in attendance or punctuality; - any significant changes in a child's presentation; - any indicators that a child may be experiencing child-on-child abuse; - any concerns relating to people who may pose a risk of harm to a child; and/or - any disclosures of abuse that children have made.

-More information about our approach to peer on peer abuse (including sexual violence and sexual harassment) can be found at Appendix B.
+More information about our approach to child-on-child abuse (including sexual violence and sexual harassment) can be found at Appendix B.

 The following procedures are in line with statutory guidance (see Section 4) and the Northamptonshire Safeguarding Children Partnership's Threshold Guidance (2018).
-Referral procedures can be found in section 9.5.
+Referral procedures can be found in section 8.5.